luciebinder/ws-openness-2025/content/account.md

-# Setting Up a GitHub Account
+# Setting up a GitHub account

 We ask you to set up a GitHub account in preparation for the workshop.
 So let's get started: